 Mannschaften (Junior Enlisted)

-Infanterie Flieger is awarded to the newest applicants of the FJR 2.
-Although the rank was not historically utilized by the Fallschirmjäger, personnel from all branches of the Luftwaffe were used as replacements for the battered Fallschirmjäger units desperate for reinforcements in the late war period.
-Infanterie Flieger is awarded to recruits who complete Rekruten Schule, an introduction interview, and receive three endorsements.
+Description: Infanterie Flieger is awarded to the newest applicants of the FJR 2.
+Although the rank was not historically utilized by Fallschirmjäger units, personnel from all branches of the Luftwaffe were used as replacements for the battered Fallschirmjäger units desperate for reinforcements in the late war period.

-Stabsgefreiter - compose the technical and administrative expertise in the unit.
-The rank is granted to members who volunteer for instructor duty/staff billets.
+Description: Stabsgefreiter - compose the technical and administrative expertise in the FJR2.
 These members assist in the daily administration and operation of the FJR 2.
 The unit is always looking for members who possess expertise or knowledgeability in coding, Photoshop, video editing, and/or website & forums management to apply for staff billets and be eligible for promotion.

 Unteroffiziere ohne Portepee (Non-Commissioned Officers)

-Oberjäger constitute the core cadre of leadership in the FJR 2 and is judiciously awarded to those who are technically and tactically adept at small unit leadership.
+Description: Oberjäger constitute the core cadre of leadership in the FJR 2 and is judiciously awarded to those who are technically and tactically adept at small unit leadership.
 As such, they are most commonly the stellv.
 Gruppenführer (Assistant Squad Leader) or a Gruppenführer (Squad Leader).
-Members are eligible for Oberjäger after nine months as an Unteroffizieranwärter, 48 months of service, or for meritorious contributions to the FJR 2.

 Unteroffiziere mit Portepee (Staff Non-Commissioned Officers)

-Oberfeldwebel - A master tactician and expert combatant in his own right, he commonly serves as the principal advisor to the Kompanieführer (Company Commander).
+Description: A master tactician and expert combatant in his own right, he commonly serves as the principal advisor to the Kompanieführer (Company Commander).
 In case of extremis, he too may take the place of his Offizier-counterpart.
-In the FJR 2, Oberfeldwebel is awarded to an Unteroffizier either serving as a Stellv.
-Kompanieführer, as a Zugführer for 18 months, or for extraordinary contributions to the FJR 2.
+In the FJR 2, Oberfeldwebel is awarded to an Unteroffizier after

 Offiziere in Z-Stelle (Platoon Grade Officer)

-Leutnant - In the FJR 2, the Leutnant serves as the Zugführer.
+Description: In the FJR 2, the Leutnant serves as the Zugführer.
 Historically, Offizier Bewerber (Officer Candidates) seeking to commission in the Wehrmacht had to complete a four-year training pipeline.
 Inevitably, this was shortened drastically to six months to ameliorate the shortage of offiziere.
-A commission is awarded to an Unteroffizier either serving as a Stellv.
-Kompanieführer, as a Zugführer for 18 months., or for extraordinary contributions to the FJR 2. to take charge of his own Zug.